5 questions my clients ask me most often about executive resumes and other career documents

 4. Should I have a biography to supplement my resume?
 How do I use a biography?

-A career brand biography is a storytelling tool that breathes life into an otherwise flat rehash of your resume.
+An executive brand biography is a storytelling tool that breathes life into an otherwise flat rehash of your resume.
 For job search and career management, a bio affords the opportunity to reinforce your brand through storytelling, in a way that’s more difficult to accomplish in a resume.

 - Showcase your leadership and management acumen through softer skills and “good fit” attributes, and link them to your value proposition.